work with me

 Booking a single session.

 This is for any number of things: somatic coaching or mentoring time, questions or feedback on your work, and more.
 A single 90 minute session just means you want a single thing or you don’t want to make an ongoing commitment.
-This category is open based on the number of longer term commitments that people have asked for.
-Meaning, the more six month commitments I have scheduled, the less open individual sessions.
-Single sessions can be scheduled up to three weeks in advance and so their availability is based on openings in the next three weeks.
+It’s a way for me to organize requests for a 1:1 with people I don’t know, however fabulous you are.
+Hello fabulous people.

 On payment and costs